 Target lesion treated with standard percutaneous transluminal angioplasty (PTA)

-Proportion of subjects without any localized or systemic safety events through 30 days post-index procedure that affect the access or venous outflow circuit and resulted in reintervention, hospitalization, or death (not including stenosis or thrombosis).
+Percentage of subjects without any localized or systemic safety events through 30 days post-index procedure that affect the access or venous outflow circuit and resulted in reintervention, hospitalization, or death (not including stenosis or thrombosis).
 Endovascular procedures performed to treat safety events after the index study procedure will be considered surgeries.

 Time frame: 30 days

-Proportion of subjects with Target Lesion Primary Patency (TLPP) (Primary Effectiveness Endpoint:)
+Subjects With Target Lesion Primary Patency (TLPP) (Primary Effectiveness Endpoint:)

-Proportion of subjects with Target Lesion Primary Patency (TLPP) at 6 Months.
+Percentage of subjects with Target Lesion Primary Patency (TLPP) at 6 Months.
 TLPP is defined as freedom from clinically-driven target lesion revascularization (CD-TLR) or target lesion thrombosis measured through 6 months post-procedure, which is the time interval of uninterrupted patency after study procedure to the next intervention performed on the target lesion or uncorrectable target lesion occlusion.

 Time frame: 6 months

-Proportion of subjects with Target Lesion Primary Patency
+Subjects With Target Lesion Primary Patency

-Time frame: 12 and 24 months
+Time frame: 12 months

-Proportion of subjects with Assisted Target Lesion Primary Patency (aTLPP)
+Subjects With Target Lesion Primary Patency

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.